oluwatay123/Authentication/README.md

   }
   ```

-## Error Handling

-- **401 Unauthorized**: Authentication failed or token expired.
-- **400 Bad Request**: Invalid client request.
-- **404 Not Found**: Resource not found.

 ---

-Adjust the endpoints, request bodies, and responses as per your actual implementation details.
-This structure should give users a clear understanding of how to interact with your API using Postman.
+## Using Postman

+1. **Set Environment Variables:**
+   - Set up a Postman environment with the following variables:
+     - `base_url`: `http://localhost:6000` (or your server URL)
+     - `accessToken`: Obtain from successful login or registration responses.

+2. **Configure Requests:**
+   - Import the provided Postman collection.
+   - Set the `Authorization` header with `Bearer {{accessToken}}` for protected endpoints.
+   - Replace variables (`:id`, `:orgId`, etc.) in the endpoint URLs as needed.

+3. **Test Endpoints:**
+   - Send requests to endpoints using Postman.
+   - Verify responses for success or error messages.

+4. **Handle Errors:**
+   - Handle errors gracefully based on the status codes and messages provided in the responses.

+---

+This README should help users understand how to interact with your backend APIs using Postman, configure endpoints correctly, and manage requests effectively.
+Adjust paths, descriptions, and examples as needed for your specific implementation and requirements.